MintMCP

 Why Enterprise Integration Platforms Are Crucial for AI

-The global MCP gateway market is expanding rapidly as organizations move from experimental AI deployments to production workloads.
-Integration platforms address the gap between AI capability and enterprise requirements by providing:
+As organizations move from experimental AI deployments to production workloads, integration platforms address the gap between AI capability and enterprise requirements by providing:

 • Centralized authentication: Single sign-on and OAuth enforcement across all AI tool access